-Jim Kelly is the greatest Bills quarterback of all time, but he’d be more than happy to be unseated by Josh Allen.
+Jim Kelly is the greatest quarterback in Buffalo Bills franchise history, but he’d be more than happy to be unseated by Josh Allen.

 Over the last few seasons, Allen has really blossomed into one of the game’s top quarterbacks.
 He can put up impressive offensive numbers, which, coupled with Buffalo's high-end defense, has positioned the Bills to be legitimate Super Bowl contenders for years to come.

-For so long, the Bills dealt with a revolving door of quarterbacks, hoping one would finally come in and have the same impact Kelly did.
+For so long, the Bills dealt with a revolving door of quarterbacks, hoping one would finally come in and have the same impact Kelly did, especially in the early 1990s.
 Allen is looking like that guy, and Kelly told CBS Sports Radio’s “The Zach Gelb Show” on Tuesday that he couldn’t be happier to see it.

 “But it’s good to see it, he’s a good kid, he’s great for his community, he’s a great leader.
 Everything that a franchise would love to have, everybody would love to have a guy like that in your community.
 Going to help foundations and charities, you found it in Josh Allen.
 It’s good to see and love watching him."